hmrc/trader-goods-profiles-router/README.md

 }
 ```

-To get a sense of the various scenarios, you could look at the integration [tests](it/test/uk/gov/hmrc/tradergoodsprofilesrouter/GetSingleRecordSpec.scala) and one
+To get a sense of the various scenarios, you could look at the integration [tests](it/test/uk/gov/hmrc/tradergoodsprofilesrouter/GetMultipleRecordsIntegrationSpec.scala)

 ## Dev